peternest/django-mymovies-db/README.md

 poetry install --no-root
 ```

 **Configure database**.
-Use can use docker-compose to run PostgreSQL in the container or use any supported DBMS on a local machine (SQLite for example).
+You can use either docker-compose to run PostgreSQL in the container or any supported DBMS on a local machine (SQLite for example).

 If you prefer to use docker, run:
 ```
 docker compose up -d
 ```

-In the `poetry shell` change to the `src` folder, copy `.env.sample` to `.env` and edit the latter according to your configuration.
+In the `poetry shell` change to the `src` folder, copy `.env.sample` to `.env` and edit the latter according to your configuration:
 ```
 cd src
 cp .env.sample .env
 ```

-Run the following commands to make initial setup:
+Run the following commands to make an initial setup:
 ```
+python manage.py makemigrations
 python manage.py migrate
 python manage.py createsuperuser
 python manage.py collectstatic